 Write down your thoughts and feelings without judgment.
 Sometimes all you need is to release your thoughts and feelings and writing can help you with that.

 Pick up some self-love affirmations and read them aloud daily.
 The following are some examples:

 - Loving myself is as important as loving others.

 - It is okay to ask for what I need and want.

 - My feelings are valid.
 There is no right or wrong way to feel.

 3. Set an alarm for 10 minutes before you have to get up

-Use the few minutes to think gently thoughts that will help you start your day with a good mood.
+Use the few minutes to think gentle thoughts that will help you start your day in a good mood.